michaelgundlach/freecell/README.md

 ## TODOs

+- restart music after win if user had music on
+- see notes from previous commit about moving fake gameState below GameScreen
+- tiger turns on sound upon win? something's wrong there.

 - redeal has to actually work after winning!
   - stop win music
   - correctly go back to playing mode